Bid Decisions on Firm-Fixed Price for Academic Research Contracts Policy

 Purpose

-The purpose of this policy is to invoke careful analysis and review of firm-fixed price (FFP) opportunities to ensure that the benefits versus risks are favorable for UD.
+The purpose of this policy is to invoke careful analysis and review of firm-fixed price (FFP) opportunities to ensure that the benefits versus risks are favorable for the University of Dayton.
 Because the potential financial risk to the University increases with increasing FFP contract, task, or delivery order dollar amount, the FFP analysis and review requirements are tiered according to dollar value (risk).

 Scope

-This policy is applicable to its college, schools, departments, and Research Institute for bidding on FFP contracts when seeking sponsorship.
+This policy is applicable to its college, schools, and departments for bidding on FFP contracts when seeking sponsorship.
+This policy specifically excludes UDRI.

 Policy History